wuertele/Drupal-Deployer/README.txt

 -- SUMMARY --

-Drupal Administration Menu is re-building and automagically slicing the whole menu tree below /admin including all invisible local tasks into the Drupal Administration Menu.
+Drupal Administration Menu displays the whole menu tree below /admin including all invisible local tasks in a drop-down menu.
 So administrators need less time to access pages which are only visible after one or two clicks normally.

+Admin menu also provides hook_admin_menu() that allows other modules to add or alter menu items.

 For a full description visit the project page: http://drupal.org/project/admin_menu